Burt Lancaster: Religion

-Health problems
+Later years

 As Lancaster reached his 60s, he began to be affected by cardiovascular disease.
-In January 1980, he had complications from a routine gall bladder operation, and in 1983, following two minor heart attacks, he underwent an emergency quadruple coronary bypass.
+In January 1980, he had complications from a routine gall bladder operation (that he barely survived).
+In 1983, following two minor heart attacks, he underwent an emergency quadruple coronary bypass.
 He continued to act, however, and to engage in public activism.
 In 1988, he attended a congressional hearing in Washington, DC, with former colleagues who included James Stewart and Ginger Rogers to protest against media magnate Ted Turner's plan to colorize various black-and-white films from the 1930s and 1940s.
 On November 30, 1990, when he was 77, a stroke left him partially paralyzed and largely unable to speak, ending his acting career.

 Death

-Lancaster died at his apartment in Century City, Los Angeles, after having a third heart attack at 4:50 am on October 20, 1994, about two weeks shy of his 81st birthday.
+Lancaster died at his apartment in Century City, Los Angeles, after having a third heart attack at 4:50 am on October 20, 1994, age 80.
 His body was cremated, and his ashes were scattered under a large oak tree in Westwood Memorial Park, which is located in Westwood Village, California.
 A small, square ground plaque amid several others, inscribed "Burt Lancaster 1913–1994", marks the location.
-As he had previously requested, upon his death, no memorial or funeral service was held for him.
+As he had requested, no memorial or funeral service was held for him.